soradacroi/Genomic-ML-From-Scratch/README.md

 maybe because humans and chimpanzees share more dna then dogs with humans, maybe thats why its not getting better results with chimps (ik dogs was not that good but its still better then chimps).

 anyways this [nb_text_classifier](https://github.com/soradacroi/textmood-classifier) is not that good and advance anyways.

+### counting.py

+this one (counting.py), well when making the models (im saying the d_x_h and d_x_d models) its giving some stable models (meaning some stable values for each kmer (ig thats what its called kmer)) i havent tested yet, its 2:21 am i should sleep gn